ManuelS0usa/TS-Portland-dataset/README.md

 # TS-Portland-dataset

-Time-Series Forecasting: How To Predict Future Data Using ARMA, ARIMA and SARIMA models
+Time-Series Forecasting using Portland Oregon average monthly bus ridership Dataset: How To Predict Future Data Using ARMA, ARIMA and SARIMA models